theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 Famous for its beautiful 7-acre botanical gardens and Japanese lily pond, Shore Acres State Park shines with over 325,000 LED lights, animated displays, Santa, choirs, and more. _A holiday tradition for the whole family ._

-This festive annual display debuts on Thanksgiving Day (Thursday, November 24th) and will light up Shore Acres State Park from 4 p.m.-9:00 p.m. each night (including December 24th & 25th) thru December 31st.
+This festive annual display debuts on Thanksgiving Day (Thursday, November 24th) and will light up Shore Acres State Park from 4:00 pm - 9:00 pm each night (including December 24th & 25th) thru December 31st.

 {{< spacer 25 >}}